-One area of research here in the Gratton Lab is native bee pollinators and their pollination services.
-This page provides information about how YOU can help the pollinators.
+One area of research here in the Gratton Lab is native pollinators (bees in particular) and their pollination services.
+Check out our new portals for pollinator-related research and resources:

 State of Wisconsin Pollinator Protection Plan.
 Spring 2016.
 This is a great resource with the most up-to-date science on what homeowners, farmers, and beekeepers can do to improve bee health in our landscapes.
 This was a collaborative effort lead by DATCP (Liz Meils and Mike Murray) and us here at UW (Christina Locke and Claudio Gratton), with significant input from diverse stakeholder groups from throughout the state of Wisconsin.